wp-plugins/db-toolkit/readme.txt

 6. Data Importer Dialog.

 == Changelog ==

+= 0.3.2.025 =
+* Fixed a bug in the linked tables. multi select should now work.
+If you get an error, add a new entry to force reload.
+* Front end pagination fixed.
+* File fieldtype now has multiple output types.
+* File fieldtype now allows for Amazon S3 uploading (beta).
+* Image fieldtype no displays correctly. (may still have problems but we'll see how it goes.)

 = 0.3.2.024 =
 * Fixed a bug that prevented a form from capturing a new entry if the return value is set as a get.
 Ye I know- strange right?